dansmyers/AI/4-Minimax/Notes/3-Subtraction.md

         the move yielding that best score
     """

-    # If there are no stones left, this player has lost
+    # If there are no stones left, this player has lost (the previous player reduced
+    # stones to 0 on their most recent turn)
+    #
     # If the max player has lost, return -1 (worst outcome for max)
     # If the min player has lost, return 1 (best outcome for max)
     if stones == 0: